Apollo 10: Launch and outbound trip

 Apollo 10 launched from KSC on May 18, 1969, at 16:49:00 UTC (12:49:00 EDT, local time at the launch site), at the start of a 4.5-hour launch window.
 The launch window was timed to secure optimal lighting conditions at Apollo Landing Site 2 at the time of the LM's closest approach to the site days later.
 The launch followed a countdown that had begun at 01:00:00 UTC on May 17.
 Because preparations for Apollo 11 had already started at LC-39A, Apollo 10 launched from LC-39B, becoming the only Apollo flight to launch from that pad and the only one to be controlled from its Firing Room 3.

 Problems that arose during the countdown were dealt with during the built-in holds and did not delay the mission.
 On the day before launch, Cernan had been stopped for speeding while returning from a final visit with his wife and child.
 Lacking identification and under orders to tell no one who he was, Cernan later attested in his autobiography that he had feared being arrested.
 Launch pad leader Gunther Wendt, who had pulled over nearby after recognizing Cernan, explained the situation to the police officer, who then released Cernan despite the officer's skepticism that Cernan was an astronaut.

+NASA Pre-launch preparation and lift-off of Apollo 10, in 16mm film.